-- Patients recovered their vocabulary and were better able to recognize faces.
+- Patients recovered their vocabulary and were able to recognize faces better.

 In other words, before the main symptoms of the disease emerged.

-Relatives of the nine patients who took part in the study complained of the great difficulty of keeping up the treatment, however:
+However, relatives of the nine patients who took part in the study complained of the great difficulty of keeping up the treatment:

-- Multiple tablets needed to be administered: the medication itself in addition to the various vitamins and supplements.
+- They had to administer multiple tablets: the medication itself in addition to the various vitamins and supplements.

-- It’s not easy to get a patient with Alzheimer’s to rest for seven hours a day, or to exercise every day.
+- It’s not easy to get a patient with Alzheimer’s to rest for seven hours or exercise daily.